Carbon-Offset-Open-Platform/mainPublicDoc/docs/index.md

     Scope 1 emissions, as applied to an entity represent direct emissions from operations, scope 2 are emissions from electricity and steam purchases, and scope 3 are emissions upstream and downstream the supply chains.
 Today entities are not accountable for scope 3 emissions, and yet scope 3 can be as high as 80 or 90 percent of the entity's supply chain and hence carbon offsets are poor indicators and predictors for the attainment of net zero on a global basis.
 Accountability for scope 3 emissions is challenging because entities do not have visibility or control over these emissions.
 Issue #2 suggests an even more fundamental issue #3.

-3. **Net Zero GHG accounting is incomplete with respect to addition and additionality.** Offseting was meant to transition world economies toward a global net zero.
+3. **Net Zero GHG accounting is incomplete with respect to addition and additionality.** Offsetting was meant to transition world economies toward a global net zero.
 In practical terms, in an optimistic scenario, as more and more entities attain net zero, a portion of scope 3 emissions from one entity get internalized as scope 1 or 2 by another entity.
 For instance, the emissions from hydrocarbons sold by a refinery are scope 3 for that refinery.
 If these hydrocarbons are burned as fuel by another entity, the emissions become scope 1 for the purchaser.
 However, transporting these hydrocarbons generates more emissions, and there are additional emissions from building the transportation infrastructure.
 Furthermore, if the burning is conducted by an unregulated entity, these emissions will not be accounted for.
 Hence even if every entity claims to have reached net zero, collectively they haven't.
 Without explicit measures to integrate net zero progress for participating entities, it is nearly impossible to get closure on scope 3 emissions where a portion remains orphaned and unclaimed.
 Since emissions are liabilities, actors have an economic incentive to ignore them unless they are bound by specific obligations.
 Additionality claims for most offsets are incomplete because the measures to claim an offset represent true removals are also incomplete.

-    This dynamic was noted by [Alicia Seiger][Seiger].
+    This dynamic was noted by Alicia Seiger, of Stanford University [^1].
 From this reasoning, it follows that even if every organization in the world reaches net zero does not guarantee that global net zero has been achieved, suggesting some fundamental flaws with the concept of carbon offsets.

+[^1]: T. Heller, A. Seiger, Settling Climate Accounts: Navigating the Road to Net Zero, ISBN 978-3030836498, Palgrave Macmillan (October 21, 2021)

 If we acknowledge that the concept of carbon offsets will be in flux for the foreseeable future, it does not mean that the development work around carbon the original platform definition needs to be discarded, or that a start from scratch will be necessary at some point to factor in the evolution of carbon accounting concepts.
 What is required is a resilient architecture, so it effortlessly evolves with new requirements, discoveries, and policies over time without costly reengineering, using well-known software engineering principles.